 eUKhost claims to be the “No. 1 independent solutions experts” – but is that claim true (and what does it even mean)?
 My thorough testing of all eUKhost’s web hosting features uncovered the power of its WordPress toolkit.
-However, its signup process may give you a headache, and with its stingy storage limits, it can’t compare to providers like Hostinger, which offers cheap but generous shared hosting plans.

 I’ll admit that until I was asked to review eUKhost, I’d never heard of this UK-based hosting company.
 I was surprised when it turned out to be one of the best hosts I’ve tested recently (and I’ve tested a lot).
 Of course, it’s not perfect – but I’ve yet to find a web host that is!